-A ring of emerald mountains around a low plain forms landlocked Yamanashi prefecture in the Chubu region; a landscape ripe for outdoor activities.
+A ring of emerald mountains around low plains forms landlocked Yamanashi Prefecture in the Chubu region, a landscape ripe for outdoor activities.
 Hiking, climbing, fishing, camping and hot springs are all within easy reach, while fertile conditions have blessed the region with some of Japan’s most delicious fruit.

 Mount Fuji is the highest peak in Yamanashi, reflected in the pristine waters of the Fuji Five Lakes.
-Kawaguchiko, Yamanakako, Shojiko, Motosuko and Saiko run along Fuji’s northern foot; Kawaguchiko is the main gateway to the region – take the Fujikyu railway for a scenic approach – or hop on a direct bus from central Tokyo for easy access to Japan’s most iconic views.
+Kawaguchiko, Yamanakako, Shojiko, Motosuko and Saiko run along Fuji’s northern foot with Kawaguchiko being the main gateway to the region.
+Take the Fujikyu railway for a scenic approach, or hop on a direct bus from central Tokyo for easy access to Japan’s most iconic views.

 Lake Saiko is the least developed, sadly notorious for the Aokigahara suicide forest at its southern shore.
-It’s still a beautiful place for hiking though, perhaps all the more so because of its mysterious power to draw people into the abyss.
+It’s still a beautiful place for hiking though, perhaps all the more so because of its mysterious aura.